How to restore Apple Music library and never lose it again

 Apple Music syncs files to all your devices from its streaming library.
 It scans your local library first, replaces any matches with equivalent streaming files (that’s how people lose their local library), and then converts any leftover local files to Apple’s standard 256 Kbps AAC format.

-In case the music you purchased from iTunes has disappeared from the library, you can re-download it by going to Account > Purchases.
+In case the music you purchased from iTunes has disappeared from the library, you can re-download it by going to Music > Account > Purchases.
+To do that on iPhone, go to Music > Account > Account Settings > Purchase History.

 Find purchased music in Music on Mac